PrestaShop/ps_googleanalytics/README.md

 ## About

-Gain clear insights into important metrics about your customers, using Google Analytics.
+Gain clear insights into important metrics about your customers, using Google Analytics 4.

 To use it, you will need to create a Google Analytics account and insert your Google Analytics Identifier into the Module configuration page.

 ## Compatibility

-PrestaShop: `1.7.6.0` or later
+PrestaShop: `1.7.7.0` or later

 ### Notes